traefik/traefik/docs/configuration/backends/mesos.md

 Segment labels are used to define routes to an application exposing multiple ports.
 A segment is a group of labels that apply to a port exposed by an application.
 You can define as many segments as ports exposed in an application.

-Additionally, if a segment name matches a named port, that port will be used unless portIndex, portName, or port labels are specified for that segment.
+Additionally, if a segment name matches a named port, that port will be used unless `portIndex`, `portName`, or `port` labels are specified for that segment.

 Segment labels override the default behavior.